Tuesday, 12 August 2008

 Again, in episode two, Gus is the good guy, arguing for the importance of “a lot of context” in examining the city’s failing school system.
 I found this a little strange, since in my experience it has always been the news editors – the British Guses – who push constantly for stories to be boiled down to their basics, stripped of unhelpful detail or complexity, perhaps not for a prize, but in the interests of simplicity and readability.

-But the prize chasing is clearly a big issue in the States, where there have been several high-profile scandals of reporters caught making things up to secure a scoop
+But the prize chasing is clearly a big issue in the States, where there have been several high-profile scandals of reporters caught making things up to secure a scoop (as opposed to making things up and getting away with it, as happens in the UK, where there are weaker rules of attribution and fewer checks).

 The show's producers set out to explore how far things might go when managers turn a blind eye.
 So an implausible exclusive by ambitious young reporter Scott Templeton is splashed on the front page on the order of the paper’s executive editor, despite Gus’s protests.